-The 2001 Census of Agriculture had 644 farm headquarters reporting within the study area (note that census data is attached to farm headquarter and reports on activities on farmland associated with that farm headquarter, therefore whether or not the farmland is located within the watershed cannot be differentiated).
-In 2001, agriculture in the watershed consisted mainly of livestock and grain production with about 90% of the land utilized by farmers.
+The 2001 Census of Agriculture had 897 farm headquarters reporting within the study area (note that census data is attached to farm headquarter and reports on activities on farmland associated with that farm headquarter, therefore whether or not the farmland is located within the watershed cannot be differentiated).
+In 2001, agriculture in the watershed consisted mainly of livestock and grain production with about 68% of the land utilized by farmers.
 This includes land that is owned, rented, leased (including government land) or crop-shared.
 Land management practices will have an effect on the health of the riparian areas.
 Upland management practices such as crop selection and rotation, tillage practices, nutrient management and grassed waterways can have impacts on riparian areas.
-According to the census data, 79% of the farmland was prepared for the 2001 growing season, of which 25% was prepared using minimum or zero tillage, resulting in a reduction of the risk of soil erosion.
-In addition, the majority of the farmers practice crop rotation which, along with minimum and zero tillage, will assist in providing extra soil protection by carrying residues over from one year to the next.
-In 2001, the area seeded to cereals was twice as much as that seeded to oilseeds, potatoes and pulse crops.
-Grassed waterways are another effective practice and, when located along natural drainage paths in fields, can help to reduce water erosion and filter out sediments from run-off before it enters the watercourse or waterbody.
-In the La Salle River Watershed Study Area, 7% of the farms reported using grassed waterways.
+According to the census data, 7% of the farmland was prepared for the 2001 growing season, of which 29% was prepared using minimum or zero tillage, resulting in a reduction of the risk of soil erosion.
+Crop rotation along with minimum and zero will assist in providing extra soil protection by carrying residues over from one year to the next.
+Grassed waterways are another effective practice and, when located along natural drainage paths in fields, can help to reduce water erosion and filter out sediments from runoff before it enters the watercourse or waterbody.
+In the Lake Manitoba Watershed Study Area, 8% of the farms reported using grassed waterways.
 Efforts should continue to promote reduced tillage, crop rotation, grassed waterways and other practices which will help reduce soil erosion.

 Livestock grazing management is important to the health of riparian areas.
-Although grazing livestock in the watershed include cattle, sheep and horses, beef production is predominant with approximately 27% of the farms having cow/calf operations.
+Although grazing livestock in the watershed include cattle, sheep and horses, beef production is predominant with approximately 70% of the farms having cow/calf operations.
 Pastures and forages are necessary for summer grazing and winter feed, and land cover trends show an increase in area dedicated to forages to meet the demand for feed.
 In order to maximize forage productivity and promote healthy riparian vegetation, ranchers must ensure that they avoid grazing riparian areas during vulnerable times, such as when streambanks and shorelines are saturated and are more vulnerable to trampling.
 Ranchers should also ensure that they allow the vegetation a proper rest period after grazing during the growing season.
 Vegetation requires adequate rest in order to rebuild roots (energy supply), and restore vigour.
 During grazing periods, ranchers should utilize management tools to distribute livestock evenly over the grazing area.
 This not only reduces streambank damage due to trampling and overuse, but it also helps to distribute manure evenly across the grazing area.
 Manure is a valuable source of nutrients for plants, and when evenly distributed can be fully utilized with minimal risk of contamination to nearby waterbodies.

 In contrast to grazing systems, confined livestock operations often result in an accumulation of manure that will require mechanical removal and subsequent land application.
-In the La Salle River Watershed Study Area, there were 37 dairy operations, 47 hog operations and 39 poultry operations in 2001.
+In the Lake Manitoba Watershed Study Area, there were 28 dairy operations, 20 hog operations and 50 poultry operations in 2001.
 The majority of these will have confined livestock facilities with associated manure storage facilities.
 Accumulated manure is a valuable source of plant nutrients and organic matter, which can be used to improve soil quality and crop production.
-Although riparian areas can trap nutrients found in run-off from fields and reduce the risk of contamination of water sources, manure management practices should include incorporation as soon as possible after application to the field and maintenance of buffer zones around riparian areas to minimize the risk of contaminated run-off entering water sources.
+Although riparian areas can trap nutrients found in runoff from fields and reduce the risk of contamination of water sources, manure management practices should include incorporation as soon as possible after application to the field and maintenance of buffer zones around riparian areas to minimize the risk of contaminated runoff entering water sources.
 Other manure management practices include soil and manure testing to assist in applying nutrients to crop requirements.